chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ## Changelog

+### [0.8.8] - 2025-02-17

+- Fixed
+  - Fixed the issue with the loading created mods to the game - "case" issue
+- Improved
+  - Internal procedure of game data loading

 ### [0.8.6] - 2025-02-14

 - Fixed
-  - Fixed the issue with the mod loading
+  - Fixed the issue with the mod loading to the tool

 ### [0.8.5] - 2025-02-14